Islandora/documentation/docs/contributing/testing-a-pull-request.md

 ## Installing Git repositories with Composer

-This method pulls the source (i.e. git) repositories directly into your project and will allow you to pull in open pull requests by simply following a normal Git workflow.
+This method pulls the source (i.e. Git) repositories directly into your project and will allow you to pull in open pull requests by simply following a normal Git workflow.